- Downtown Chicago

 Why did you choose to enter the field of psychology?

 I chose the field of psychology because I felt it was a personal calling.
+I cannot imagine doing any other profession.
+It works with some of my strengths of being analytical, empathetic and sensitive.

 What advice would you give to a student entering The Chicago School?